CynthiyaJohn/cs-interview-snippets/README.md

 ## 🚀 Future Additions

 Planned snippets include:
-- Deadlock vs Starvation (Java)
-- Shallow vs Deep Copy (Python)
 - Default Mutable Arguments (Python)
 - Thread Safety Basics (Java)
+- Race Conditions and Synchronization
+- Concurrency and Memory Visibility concepts

-Each addition will follow the same **one-concept-per-file** approach.
+Each addition will follow the **one-concept-per-file** approach.

 ---

 ## ⚠️ Note

 This repository is intentionally kept minimal.
-The focus is on **understanding**, not on building full-scale applications.
+The focus is on **understanding and interview readiness**, not on building full-scale applications or libraries.

----